giox069/pyfauths/README.md

 * Putting a cleartext password on the commandline is considered to be not secure.
 * This script currently does not verify certificate and is not protected from simple MITM SSL attacks to discover the password

+## Compatibility
+* Tested on ubuntu 16.04 against Fireware OS 11.11.4
+* Does not work on MacOS Sierra, because the installed python 2.7.10 is linked to an old openssl library.
+You can try to workaround it installing an updated python via [Homebrew](https://brew.sh/)